 The children’s chapter book is just right—at least to me.

-I’m currently working in three different genres: picture book, chapter book, and a young adult.
-And, there’s also my own middle-grade story which, I’ve had to put on the back burner for the time being.
+I’m currently working in three genres: picture books, chapter books, and young adult.
+And, there’s also my own middle-grade story, which I’ve had to put on the back burner for the time being.

 HOW DOES THE CHILDREN’S CHAPTER BOOK COMPARE TO OTHER GENRES?